viniciusalmeidas/Wpp-Sender/README.md

 <h5>Am I going to be banned from WhatsApp?</h5>
 Hum, so you already know that Whatsapp does not allow Bots, right?

 Well, you're right: Whatsapp will ban you forever if they discovery you are running a Bot on long-term.
 For a small test: Don't worry, go forward.

-I can't understand why Mark Zuckerberg still forbid Bots, he is the kind of guy who loves to copy-cat all the good things in the Web, right?
-Why not simply copy WeChat features? if you go to China, you will discover that you can pay all your bills using WeChat.
+I can't understand why Mark Zuckerberg still forbid Bots, he is the kind of guy who loves to copy-cat all the good things in the Web.

 I can't guarantee that you are not getting banned in a long term using this Bot.
 I really don't think so, but I can't guarantee.